Junjie-Chu/Code_Review/BoShao/BoShao_Code_Review.md

 pip install "numpy<2.0"
 ```
 2. We need to try the models ourselves.
 His code does not save any models or report any results in the intermediate process.
 3. He only reports the prediction accuracy on the poisoned test dataset, no any other results.
-So only based on the output of his code, we cannot decide if his code is right.
+So only based on the output of his code, we cannot decide if his attack is success.